PARIS PIANOPOLIS

 End of Virtuosity

-After Chopin’s death and Liszt’s departure, Paris pivots to serious music, paving the way for the Belle Époque generation.
+After Chopin's death and Liszt's departure, Paris pivots from virtuosity to serious music, paving the way for Belle Époque musicians.

 Latest News & Updates